 Arun Court offers hours of 10:00 - 16:00 / 10:30 - 16:30 plus wrap around care and clubs daily.
 We are classed as alternative education

 This is a private independent setting, which is run as a non-profit, break even section of the company with the budget being held by the External Monitoring and Advisory Board.
-The proprietor is Beverley-Sarah White.
-She can be contacted via post:
+The proprietor is Beverley-Sarah White who is also a Director at Big Bear Bespoke Education Ltd. She can be contacted via post:

 11 High street